qifeng418/KnowledgeBase/Cybersecurity/Cybersecurity.md

 ### Q: What are Security Tradeoffs?
 Cost and Mateinance, Efficiency and User Experience, Risk and Compliance.

+## 📖 Encryption Basics

+### Q: What is Cryptography, Encryption, Decryption, Cryptosystem, Cryptographer, Cryptanalyst, Cryptology?
+Cryptography – hidden writing
+The meaning of ciphertext is hidden from Mallory Encryption – encode or encipher
+Alice changes the plaintext to ciphertext
+Decryption – decode or decipher
+Bob recovers the plaintext from the ciphertext Cryptosystem – a system for encryption and decryption Cryptographer – anyone who invents encryption algorithms Cryptanalyst – anyone who attempts to break encryption algorithms Cryptology – research of encryption and decryption, including both cryptography and cryptanalysis

 ## 📖 Networking
 ### Q: What are IP address, Hostname and Domain name?